9 Natural Home Remedies for Swollen Feet

 Swollen foot remedy: Water

 While it may sound strange to drink more water if you’re retaining water, drinking eight or more glasses of water a day can actually prevent swelling.
-(Try one of these natural flavored water recipes.)
+(Check out these tips for drinking more water.)
 Talk to your doctor if your foot swelling doesn’t go down.

 - The Editors of Reader's Digest.
 Doctor's Favorite Natural Remedies.
 Reader's Digest, June 2016.